ddow360/local-cp-kafka-instances/README.md

 _Easy setup with docker to create Confluent Platform instance locally.
 This provides an easy throw away development sandbox._

+_Note:

-_Note: Windows you would most likely need Git Bash installed on your computer in order to run the prompted shell script._
+Mac simply do sh startup.sh to run the script and select the prompts Windows you would most likely need Git Bash installed on your computer in order to run the prompted shell script.

+_

 _______________